chicagopcdc/data-portal/docs/portal_config.md

         // link for image
         "href": "https://ctds.uchicago.edu/gen3",
         // alternate text if image won’t load
-        "alt": "Gen3 Data Commons"
+        "alt": "Gen3 Data Commons",
       },
       {
         "src": "/src/img/createdby.png",
         "href": "https://ctds.uchicago.edu/",
-        "alt": "Center for Translational Data Science at the University of Chicago" }
+        "alt": "Center for Translational Data Science at the University of Chicago", },
     ],
     // optional; colors for the graphs both on the homepage and on the explorer page (will be used in order) "categorical9Colors": [